Samsung Galaxy S23 vs Nothing Phone (2)

 Who should buy each?

-Choose the Samsung Galaxy S23 if: you want a compact device that's easy to use one-handed, appreciate a versatile camera system with 3x optical zoom, or prefer a device with IP68 water resistance.
+Choose the Samsung Galaxy S23 if: you want a compact phone for one-handed use, need a powerful processor for gaming, or prefer a higher-quality IP68 water resistance.

 Conclusion